Cooking Quinoa

 Cooking quinoa is easy, but there is an important step you must follow, or you risk developing a sensitivity or allergy to quinoa.

-Quinoa is a very nutritious grain, and an ideal food as part of a gluten-free diet.
+Quinoa is a very nutritious grain, and an ideal food as part of a gluten free diet.
 It is very popular with celiacs and those with a gluten allergy.

 However, a small minority of people report becoming sick after eating quinoa, usually after consuming it for some time.
 This is a real shame, as quinoa is very tasty, extremely nutritious, and easy to cook.
 It is versatile, and can be used in many ways.